ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

 The CMUcam5 Pixy camera is available in a version designed for LEGO Mindstorms.
 In this tutorial we explain how to use it with ev3dev and python.

-General information about Pixy for LEGO MIndstorms can be found on Charmed Lab's [wiki-page](http://cmucam.org/projects/cmucam5/wiki/LEGO_Wiki).
+General information about Pixy for LEGO Mindstorms can be found on Charmed Lab's [wiki-page](http://cmucam.org/projects/cmucam5/wiki/LEGO_Wiki).

 ## What you need

-* LEGO MIndstorms EV3.
+* LEGO Mindstorms EV3.
-* CMUcam5 Pixy for LEGO Mindstorms, connected to the EV3 with the cable deliverd with your camera.
+* CMUcam5 Pixy for LEGO Mindstorms, connected to the EV3 with the cable delivered with your camera.
 If you have a regular version of CMUcam5 Pixy you will need a special Pixy adapter for EV3.

 **Note:** the Pixy camera comes with it's own tool: PixyMon.
-This tool helps you to set the signatures (object you want Pixy to detect).
+This tool helps you to set the signatures (objects you want Pixy to detect).
 To use this tool you need to connect the camera directly to your PC by using a mini USB cable.
 For this you can use the USB cable of your EV3.
 Beware that when the camera is connected to your PC this way, it's values are not updated!
 So before